MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-dynamic-format-strings.md

 #### Create a dynamic format string

-Selecting different **Country** names in the slicer shows the Converted Sales Amount measure result in visuals, but not in the right format for that country.
+Selecting different **Country** names in the slicer shows the Converted Sales Amount measure result in visuals, but not in the right format for that country or region.

 1. In the **Data** pane > **Sales measures**, select **Converted Sales Amount**.